How to Protect Your Mental Health When You Work From Home

 3. Get social in the real world.
-Although you may see coworkers’ faces on your laptop screen or spend hours chatting with them on Slack, these types of interactions don’t necessarily fill your emotional reserves like real-world social time.
+Although you may see coworkers' faces on your laptop screen or spend hours chatting with them on Slack, these types of interactions don't necessarily fill your emotional reserves like real-world social time.
 Face-to-face contact with others has been shown to reduce risk of depression significantly more than digital communication.
-For a mental health boost when you work from home, try scheduling a weekly lunch date with a friend, a morning walk with a neighbor, or a regular family dinner.
+While face-to-face is a little harder these days, try scheduling a morning bike ride with a neighbor, a picnic with a friend, or a regular family dinner.

 4. Get a pet.
-Okay, so maybe you can’t linger over a long lunch with a pal every workday — but there’s one companion you can chill with all day long: a pet.
+Okay, so maybe you can't spend hours on a FaceTime friend-date for lunch every workday — but there's one companion you can chill with all day long: a pet.
 Furry friends have a dramatic positive effect on mental health, with research showing that owning a pet improves conditions like depression, anxiety, bipolar disorder, and schizophrenia.

 6. Get a routine.
-Though it may sound counterintuitive — or, let’s be honest, a little boring — sticking to a routine in your work-from-home day is a helpful way to stay on track both with your workload and your mental health.
-“When we organize ourselves and know what to expect, it’s easier to actively work toward counteracting the thoughts and symptoms of… mental health conditions,” says psychologist Mariana Plata of Psychology Today.
+Though it may sound counterintuitive — or, let's be honest, a little boring — sticking to a routine in your work-from-home day is a helpful way to stay on track both with your workload and your mental health.
+“When we organize ourselves and know what to expect, it's easier to actively work toward counteracting the thoughts and symptoms of… mental health conditions," says psychologist Mariana Plata of Psychology Today.
 Studies show that a consistent schedule of sleep and waking also helps smooth out emotional strain.
-Pencil in a good night’s sleep, a bit of time outside, some physical activity, and face-to-face time with friends and see what mental health benefits result.
+Pencil in a good night's sleep, a bit of time outside, some self care (we love this Self Care Card Deck, $30), and face-to-face time with friends and see what mental health benefits result.

 How do you maintain your mental health when you work from home?
 Tweet us at @BritandCo.